Docker container allocation software is used by ArcGIS Notebook Server.

 As an ArcGIS Notebook Server administrator, monitor the number of notebook authors working in your site and which runtime each is using.
 Depending on these factors, you may need or want to change the resource limits set for ArcGIS Notebook Server.

-Ensure that you install Docker 17.0 or later on each ArcGIS Notebook Server machine.
+Ensure that you install Docker Desktop 4.4.4 or later or Mirantis Container Runtime 20.10.0 or later on each ArcGIS Notebook Server machine.
 For more information on installing and configuring Docker, see Install Docker for ArcGIS Notebook Server.

 Prerequisites and constraints for Windows systems